Skip to content

 Let's get one thing out of the way: I'm not going to give you a ranked list of the ten best online cycling coaches.
 That kind of article is useless because coaching is deeply personal.
 The best coach for a 25-year-old Cat 2 racer is not the best coach for a 50-year-old targeting their first gran fondo.

 What I can give you is a framework.
-After over 1,400 podcast episodes interviewing coaches, sports scientists, and athletes — and years of running NDY coaching at Roadman working with riders across Ireland, the UK, and the US — I've seen what separates genuinely good coaching from expensive plan delivery.
+After over 1,400 podcast episodes interviewing coaches, sports scientists, and athletes — and years of running NDY coaching at Roadman working with riders across Ireland, the UK, and the US — I've seen what separates good coaching from expensive plan delivery.
 Here's how to evaluate any coach before you hand over your money.

 The Five Things That Actually Matter